 Other than the CW9, I don't have a lot of experience with Kahr pistols.
 I've always liked their guns, but they were priced out of my range for what they are.
 The CW9 was designed for the more budget minded, and there are some cost saving steps in it's production.
 There's less milling on the slide, the model No. and name are laser engraved (instead of the roll mark on the other pistols), it ships with one magazine, there are MIM parts, etc. I feel that this is still an attractive gun; the cost saving measures take nothing away from it.

 The sights consist of a pinned front sight with a white dot.
 The rear sight is driftable with a white bar in the center.
 I wasn't really crazy about this setup when I first bought the gun.
 I found over time that it does work well, and is pretty good for defensive use.
 The sights line up quickly and are visible in most cases.
-So when are they not visible?
-How about when trying to get white dots to line up on white paper plates.

 The target below was shot a couple of weeks later.
 Three mags with 5 rounds each were shot.
 One round per second was fired, and the target was set at 8 yards.